henrikmidtiby/PorpoiseTracker/readme.md

 * Open a terminal in the folder where PorpoiseTracker shall be.
 * Clone the repository:  `git clone git@gitlab.com:UAS-centre/PorpoiseTracker.git`
 * Install dependencies: `pip install -r requirements.txt`
+* If .txt drone log files are used wine64 is also needed. `apt install wine64`

 ## Usage